How to Start a Graphic Design Business

-Graphic design is an evolving field and, thanks to the rise of online marketing, it’s in high demand.
+Graphic design is an evolving field, and, thanks to the rise of online marketing, it’s in high demand.
 If you have graphic design skills, some knowledge of technology, and a bit of creativity, a career in graphic design could be for you.
-But rather than working for an agency, you could start your own graphic design business, build up a client roster, and enjoy a career that you’re completely in charge of.
+But rather than working for a design agency, you could start your own graphic design business, build up a client roster, and enjoy a career that you’re completely in charge of.

 Graphic design businesses provide design services to businesses, publishers, nonprofits, and more.
-Design businesses can be as small as a single designer, or as large as an agency with dozens of designers on staff.
-These businesses often balance many clients with many individual projects at a time, and a single project may involve multiple meetings to discuss brainstorming, pin down an idea, assess rough drafts, and refine the design into a finished product.
+Design businesses can be operated on a part-time basis as a single designer or as large as an agency with dozens of designers on staff.
+These businesses often balance many clients with many individual projects at a time, and a single project may involve multiple meetings to discuss brainstorming, pin down an idea, assess rough drafts, and refine the design into a long-term finished product.
 While initial sketches may be made by hand on paper, design businesses today work almost entirely digitally.

 The graphic design industry has undergone significant growth from 2014 to 2019, according to IBIS World.
-With increased profits, corporations are investing more in advertising, which resulted in a projected 2.7 percent growth in the graphic design industry in 2019, alone.
+With increased profits, corporations are investing more in advertising, resulting in a projected 2.7 percent growth in the graphic design industry in 2019.
 In 2019, the graphic design industry should bring in a total of $14.8 billion.
 Thanks to this growth, more design businesses have been established, with 16,823 graphic design businesses in existence.
 The industry’s employment rate has also grown to 58,457.

-Because graphic designers often work for corporate advertisements, like designing catalogs, direct mail pieces, and sales publications, the graphic design industry fluctuates as corporate spending on advertisement creation fluctuates.
+Because graphic designers often work creating advertisements, designing catalogs, direct mail pieces, brand identity and ui/ux design, and other marketing material, the graphic design industry fluctuates as corporate spending on advertisement creation fluctuates.
 With corporate spending on advertising expected to increase in 2019, we should see a similar increase in the graphic design industry, too.
-Small businesses also make up a significant portion of revenues through logo design, business cards, flyers and more.
+Small businesses also make up a significant portion of revenues through logo design, business cards, flyers, and more.

-The graphic design industry continues to rapidly evolve, and today’s industry is vastly different from the industry just a decade or two ago.
-According to Forbes, as technology gives businesses the ability to interact with their customers online, this transformation has led to an increased demand for graphic design materials that facilitate customer communication.
+The graphic design industry continues to evolve rapidly and today’s industry is vastly different from the industry just a decade or two ago.
+According to Forbes, as technology gives graphic design businesses the ability to interact with their customers online, this transformation has led to an increased demand for graphic design materials that facilitate customer communication.

 The increased use of content marketing means that companies rely on graphic designers to create content, such as website headers, infographics, and other visuals, to enhance content.
 Many companies now use A/B testing to gauge how to get the best results from a piece of advertising or content, meaning that designers may be called on to produce multiple designs for these tests.